Harry D. Felt: Early career

 Born in Topeka, Kansas, to Harry Victor Felt and Grace Greenwood Johnson, Felt attended public school in Goodland, Kansas before moving with his family to Washington, D.C. at the age of ten.
 Lacking money for college, Felt entered a cram school to prepare for the U.S. Naval Academy and was appointed in 1919.

 At the Academy, Felt earned good grades but graduated in 1923 with an unremarkable class rank of 152 out of 413, having accumulated nearly as many demerits as anyone in his class.

 As a junior officer, Felt served five years aboard the battleship and the destroyer Farenholt before applying for flight training out of sheer boredom.
 From then on, naval aviation became his career focus.
 While training at Naval Air Station Pensacola from 1928 to 1929, Felt met Kathryn Cowley, whom he married on August 3, 1929, after warning her that the Navy would always come first.
 She later remarked that even as a newlywed, Felt's life was "just fly, fly, fly".

 World War II

+Admiral Chester W. Nimitz presents the Navy Cross to Commander Harry D. Felt (October 15, 1942).